musehq/spacesvr/README.md

 #### > how does it work?

-The essential functionality comes from the `Environment` components which provide...
+The main functionality comes from the `Environment` components which provide...

-- a player with a control scheme
+- a controllable player with a control scheme
 - post processing
 - physics with ground plane
 - loading menu